mkashirin/scratches/README.md

 conda activate scratches
 ```

-Although NumPy is the only robust dependency for the algorithms to work, there're also Jupyter, Matplotlib and Pandas in the environment to provide plug and play experience.
+Although NumPy is a crucial dependency for the functioning of the algorithms, Jupiter, Matplotlib, and Pandas are also present in the environment in order to provide a seamless experience.

-Also if you want to change the path for the environment, edit the `prefix` in the **environment.yml** file (default is `~/anaconda3/envs/scratches`).
+If you wish to change the default path for your environment, you can edit the "prefix" value in the "environment.yml" file (the default location is "~/anaconda3/envs/scratches").

 After that You can just run the Jupyter sever to access the notebooks from the **examples** directory by executing the following command: